-The wall took me up and down multiple times.
+The wall took me up, down and back up again multiple times.
 And then I reached a point where the wall seemed to lead all the way off to nowhere.
 Before my visit, I’d read that the wall spans a total of 191 kilometers, stretching out as far as Guizhou Province!
 I was hesitant to proceed, lest I end up walking for days.

 Luckily, though, I met a pair of foreign visitors coming from that direction.
 They assured me that everything is connected in a loop.
 It wasn’t until later that I learned that this touristic portion of the wall, renovated in 2001, is just around 1.8km in length.

 The wall curved like a snake through the lush greenery, taking me through more lookout towers and viewing platforms.
-And it repeatedly took me up and down.
 Meanwhile, the clouds in the sky continued to shift, gradually adjusting the appearance of the distant hills.

 And, just when it seemed like I was about to get caught in a downpour, I’d completed the full loop.
 I walked past the snack kiosk and headed back down the original staircase leading to the main plaza.

 But I noticed something I hadn’t while I was down there.
-In fact, it’s a more recent addition that the Southern Great Wall is now famous for, at least locally.
+In fact, it’s a more recent addition that the Southern Great Wall is now famous for.
 Added in 2003, the wall now features the “World’s Largest Chessboard,” which is as big as 1,000 square meters.
-But upon closer look, it seemed not to be a chess board, but a board for the classical Chinese game of Go.
+But after taking a closer look, it seemed not to be a chess board, but a board for the classical Chinese game of Go.

-And on a platform nearby the plaza, there are even statues of Go competitors – likely famous ones, though I really have no idea.
+And on a platform nearby the plaza, there are even statues of Go competitors – likely famous ones (though who I have no idea).
 Every two years, in fact, the Southern Great Wall continues to host Go tournaments, with human participants playing the role of the pieces on the giant board!

 Can the Southern Great Wall compare to the famous Great Wall of China further up north?
 Honestly, I don’t know, as I have yet to visit northern China.
-But I can say that the wall is well worth a visit if you have a free day in Fenghuang.
+But without a doubt, the wall is well worth a visit if you find yourself with a free day in Fenghuang.

 GETTING THERE: Before my trip, my hotel receptionist informed me that there would be either buses or taxis which could take me directly from Qiliang Cave to the Southern Great Wall.
 While I may have just had bad luck, I waited around for awhile and saw neither.
 The only public or private transport available was a bus back to Fenghuang, and so I had no choice but to hop on.

 I got off at the Phoenix Grand Hotel which is along a busy road in between the two destinations.
 From there I was told that I could catch a bus to the Southern Great Wall.
 But after 15 minutes of waiting, nothing ever came.
-I had no choice, then, but to hail a taxi.
+And so I decided to hail a taxi.

 Fortunately, after my visit to the wall was over, I managed to catch a minibus back to town by waiting along the main road outside the ticket gate.
 But this would only take me as far as the Shiqiaolong Bus Station (土桥垅汽车站), which is the secondary bus terminal of Fenghuang.
 From here I would need to take another regular-sized bus back to town.

 In summary, traveling around these parts can be very unpredictable, and the language barrier certainly doesn’t help!
 Be sure to consult with with your hotel staff before planning your day out.
-And also consider a Plan B (or C) if not everything goes to plan.
+And also consider a Plan B (or C) if not everything goes how you expect.

 Fenghuang can be reached by bus from most other major cities in Hunan Province.
 In addition to Changsha and Zhangjiajie City, you can even ride there directly from Wulingyuan (right by Zhangjiajie National Forest Park).
 From Wulingyuan, though, there are just a couple of buses leaving each day.